ibm-cloud-docs/vpc/block_storage_vpc_byok_encryption.md

    {: pre}

 3. Gather required information, such as the CRN of the root key that you want to use to encrypt your block storage volume.
-   1. User the `ibmcloud resource service-instances` command to locate your KMS instances.
+   1. Use the `ibmcloud resource service-instances` command to locate your KMS instances.
       ```sh
       $ ibmcloud resource service-instances
       Retrieving all instances of all services in resource group Default and all locations under account Test Account as test.user@ibm.com...